oxinabox/DataDeps.jl/README.md

 ### Assuming direct control and customization
-The heirachy of methods for acquiring a datadep is:
+The hierachy of methods for acquiring a datadep is:

 `datadep"name/path"` ▶ `resolve("name/path", @__FILE__)` ▶ `resolve(::AbstractDataDep, "path", @__FILE__)` ▶ `download(::DataDep)`